 - extensively (taking more liberty towards the meaning of a certain legal text and/or broadening or extending its scope).

-The ECJ has played an important role in the interpretation of EC law in general, especially by the judgments in the rulings on the basis of Article 228 (Infringement procedures) and on the basis of Article 234 EC (preliminary rulings).
+The ECJ has played an important role in the interpretation of EU law in general, especially by the judgments in the rulings on the basis of Article 260 (Infringement procedures) and Article 267 EC (preliminary rulings).